-When the actual game begins though, all of that meditative style and control and precision goes right out of the window.
-Supreme Warrior is one of those 'stuff happening on an FMV' games that early CD train wrecks absolutely loved; in this case, sprites of your fists of fury and feet of slightly different fury lashing out at an opponent, with the basic game being about timing the right attack for the right thing - to be blocking when a punch comes in, to be punching the right side of the face when the right side of the face can be punching, and downing whole boxes of motion sickness tablets to compensate for the camera bouncing around here there and everywhere as your opponent dodges and dives and turns the entire thing into a chaotic slap-fight punctuated with cutting insults like "Your mother kisses toads!"
+When the actual game begins, all of that meditative style and control and precision goes right out of the window.
+Supreme Warrior is one of those "stuff happening over an FMV" games that early CD train wrecks absolutely loved.
+In this case, sprites of your fists of fury and feet of slightly different fury lashing out at an opponent, with the basic game being about timing the right attack for the right thing: blocking when a punch comes in, punching the right side of the face when the right side of the face can be punched, and downing whole boxes of motion sickness tablets to compensate for the camera bouncing here there and everywhere as your opponent dodges and dives.
+The entire thing is a chaotic slap-fight punctuated with cutting insults like, "Your mother kisses toads!"

 The action is also relatively smooth, using punches as an excuse to cut to an insert shot and then return to the main fight, and with each fighter having a decent number of recorded moves to watch out for and deploy your most powerful tricks and cock-punches against.
 Though mostly, due to the length of the battles, you end up doing the Open Palm move known as "No, Not In The Face!"